December 7, 2021; revised December 10, 2021; August 27, 2022; January 25, 2023 (#8)

 - As discussed below, one cannot think, speak, or do anything without generating saṅkhāra!

-- That would clearly illustrate the dangers of mindlessly translating Pāli suttas word by word without understanding the meaning of the sutta in the context of the topic.
+- That would illustrate the dangers of mindlessly translating Pāli suttas word by word without understanding the meaning of the sutta in the context of the topic.

 Several Types of Saṅkhāra